lacc-2021/lacc-2021.github.io/travel-and-accommodation.md

 ---
 # Travel

-This time we are pleased to announce that as a carrier for the event we will have **Copa Airlines** offering a [special discount](https://drive.google.com/open?id=1OUqhYqXb6VjdXG29n5tY1i75ofXV52iu) to those who travel to Havana to attend the event.
+This time we are pleased to announce that as a carrier to the event we will have **Copa Airlines** offering a [special discount](https://drive.google.com/open?id=1OUqhYqXb6VjdXG29n5tY1i75ofXV52iu) to those who travel to Havana to attend the event.

 # Accommodation details